Elián Herrera (baseball): Los Angeles Dodgers

 In 2013, Herrera had a couple of brief Major League call-ups but only appeared in 4 games, where he had 2 hits in 8 at-bats.
 He was also in 108 games at Albuquerque, where he hit .282.

 Milwaukee Brewers

-On November 4, 2013, he was claimed off waivers by the Milwaukee Brewers.
+On November 4, 2013, Herrera was claimed off waivers by the Milwaukee Brewers.

-On July 13, 2014, Herrera had a career high five hits in one game against the Cardinals.
+On July 13, 2014, Herrera had a career high five hits in one game against the St. Louis Cardinals.
 He was the sixth player to do that hitting out of the eighth spot in the last twenty years.

 On June 2, 2015, Herrera was designated for assignment.

-On July 30, 2015, he re-joined the Brewers following the Carlos Gómez and Mike Fiers trade to the Houston Astros.
-The Brewers did not tender him a contract for the 2016 season, making him a free agent.
+On July 30, he re-joined the Brewers following the trade of Carlos Gómez and Mike Fiers to the Houston Astros.
+In 83 games for Milwaukee, Herrera slashed .242/.290/.395 with seven home runs and 33 RBI.
+On December 2, Herrera was non–tendered by the Brewers and became a free agent.

 Los Angeles Dodgers

 On December 26, 2015, Herrera returned to the Los Angeles Dodgers on a minor league contract.
 He was given a non-roster invitation to Dodgers spring training and he was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
 He was released on May 14.